-- a. the firm and its personnel comply with professional standards and applicable legal and regulatory requirements; and - reports issued by the firm or engagement partners are appropriate in the circumstances.
+- a. the firm and its personnel comply with professional standards and applicable legal and regulatory requirements; and - b. reports issued by the firm or engagement partners are appropriate in the circumstances.

-The system of quality management for our audit firm, as set out in our Quality Management For Service Excellence (QMSE) framework, is focussed on this objective.
+Our system of quality management, as set out in our Quality Management For Service Excellence (QMSE) framework, is focussed on this objective and is preparing us for the upcoming transition from ISQC1 to ISQM1 (International Standards on Quality Management 1).
 Our QMSE framework is structured along fifteen so-called objectives with regards to:

-- 1) Leadership and quality management process
+-) Leadership and quality management process

 - 2) Ethical requirements and values

 - 3) Objectivity and independence

 - 4) Client selectivity

 - 5) New solutions

 - 6) Engagement acceptance and continuance

 - 7) Recruit, develop and retain

 - 8) Learning and education

 - 9) Assignment of people to engagements

 - 10) Evaluation and compensation

 - 11) Technological resources

 - 12) Support for engagement performance

 - 13) Direction, coaching and supervision

 - 14) Expert knowledge

 - 15) Quality controls in performing engagements